vicary/multidict/README.md

    present in the store, false otherwise.
 1. `keys()`: Returns an iterator of all keys in the store.
 1. `set(key: K, value: V): this`: Associates a key with a value in the store.
-   Returns the MultiDict instance to allow for method chaining.
+   Returns the same instance to allow for method chaining.
 If the key or value already exists in the store, the existing values associated with the key or value are preserved, and the new value is added to the existing set of values.
 1. `size`: Returns the number of key-value pairs in the store.
 1. `values()`: Returns an iterator of all values in the store.